-A national priority validation workshop for all working group members, national and international experts, the PCU, NSC and relevant stakeholders will be held to validate the criteria, national objectives and priorities established by the NSC.
-The development of these criteria and priorities will be tailored to the specific requirements the CAR needs to draft specific action plans, , including calculations of action plan costs, which shall receive more attention than other areas and be considered for drafting post-NIP projects for NIP implemention.
-Following the meeting, the project coordinator will prepare a report, setting out the criteria, national obectives and priorities taking into account comments made by the NSC and other participants.
+A national priority validation workshop for all working group members, national and international experts, the PCU, NSC and relevant stakeholders will be held to validate the national criteria, objectives and priorities established by the NSC.
+The development of these criteria and priorities will be tailored to the specific requirements Sudan needs to draft specific action plans, complete the NIP and endorse the NIP for submission to the SC COP.
+Following the meeting, the project coordinator will prepare a report, setting out the criteria, national objectives and priorities taking into account comments made by the NSC and other participants.